rlowe3882/direct_vet/README.md

    - Creates database tables.
    - Seeds the states reference data.
    - Proxies requests with `--proxy-headers`, so it works behind reverse proxies.
-5. Uploaded documents are stored under the named Docker volume `backend-documents`; SQLite data is stored in `backend-sqlite`.
+5. Uploaded documents are stored under the named Docker volume `backend-documents`; PostgreSQL data is stored in `postgres-data`.

 To stop the stack, press `Ctrl+C` and then run `docker compose down` if you want containers removed.